 All of the above technologies are examples of discontinuous innovation.

-One question often asked is that if we have to change our behavior then why would we want to use such a new technology and the answer is that the new technology creates substantial new benefits for its users.
+One question often asked is that if we have to change our behavior then why would we want to use such a new technology?
+The answer is that the new technology creates substantial new benefits for its users.

 Using the examples given earlier and thinking of the benefits…

 To move tracks on an LP record you would have to lift the stylus and physically move it to the next track.